harisbabic/Node/README.md

 ## Overview
 This repository serves as a central management hub for the `/d/Node` project.
 It contains documentation on the current project state, action plans, and code snippets for future implementation.

+## Working Rules and Instructions

+Before contributing or reviewing code, please read our [Working Rules and Instructions](WORKING_RULES.md).
+These guidelines ensure consistency and clarity in our development process.

 ## Project Structure
 ```
 /